HospitalRun/hospitalrun-server/DEPLOYMENT_GUIDE.md

 **HospitalRun Deployment Guide**
 ==============================

 Welcome to HospitalRun Deployment Documentation.
-Please feel free to make comments or open issues on the public repository here [https://github.com/HospitalRun/hospitalrun-server](https://github.com/HospitalRun/hospitalrun-server)
+You can log issues, comments or contributions on the public repository [here](https://github.com/HospitalRun/hospitalrun-server).

 # **Overview**